Get Your Premium Membership

 Become a Premium Member and post notes and photos about your poem like Emile Pinet.

 Earth was once molten rock; from space, it would've glowed orange.
 Bombarded by meteors, its surface was barren and sterile; until comets endowed it with oceans.
-Our planet is a unique rock with a heart of liquid iron spinning at its core.
-And that spin generates a magnetic shield blocking the sun's deadly rays; promoting life by supplying a safe home.
+Our planet is a unique globe with a heart of liquid iron spinning at its core.
+And that spin generates a magnetic shield that blocks the sun's harmful cosmic radiation; promoting life while supplying a safe home.
 Volcanoes, oceans, and lightning gave life the essentials needed to start.
-And discharging oxygen as a waste byproduct, prolific organic organisms grew and multiplied, till their numbers created an atmosphere.
-Over eons, plants formed forests, while some fish and amphibians left the oceans to breathe air.
-After millions of years, mammals evolved into warm-blooded animals, the ancestors of humans.
+And discharging oxygen as a waste byproduct; prolific organic organisms grew and multiplied till their numbers created an atmosphere.
+Over eons, some fish and amphibians left the oceans to breathe air.
+And after millions of years, mammals evolved into warm-blooded animals, the ancestors of humans.
 When Man first viewed Earth from space, it evoked visions of paradise!
-Earth glowed like a splendiferous blue gemstone laced with white clouds and ribbons of colors etched upon its surface.
+Earth glowed like a blue gemstone laced with white clouds and ribbons of color, etched upon its surface.
 And at that moment, we became Earthlings, identifying ourselves as such.
-Although we live in multiple countries, Earth is home to all.
+Although Man lives in multiple countries, with differing cultures; Earth is home to all.

 Copyright © | Year Posted 2022